Year 6 Transition

 “I was worried about meeting new people and the older years in the corridors.
 I'd tell the year six's to not worry about getting lost because you'll soon find your way around.
 I enjoyed the whole transition period.” - Ben

-What if my friends aren’t in my tutor group?
+What if my friends aren’t in my mentor group?

 “I was worried about not having any friends because my Telscombe friends were going to different schools.
 But the good thing is that even if you don’t have friends in your group you’ll be able to meet them at break and lunchtime in the Year 7 zones.” - Jack